-Surprisingly though, I chose to support the UNC’s basketball team instead.
+Surprisingly though, I chose to support UNC’s basketball team instead.
 You know, greatness and all that!

 Back to Duke University, which is often referred to as the ‘Harvard of the South’ and is one of America’s most prestigious colleges.

-It is definitely one of the most beautiful universities I’ve wondered through with it’s gothic inspired buildings and .
-Spend time roaming the grounds to admire the beauty of it.
+It is definitely one of the most beautiful universities I’ve wondered through with its gothic-inspired buildings.
+Spend time roaming the grounds to admire its beauty.

 If you can’t get tickets to a Duke game (near impossible) and are looking for things to do in Durham, North Carolina that involve Duke, pop into the Duke Basketball Museum & Sports Hall of Fame.

-Located adjacent to famous Cameron Indoor Stadium, it’s the perfect place to learn more about the history and strength of Duke Basketball – 5 time National Champs.
+Located adjacent to the famous Cameron Indoor Stadium, it’s the perfect place to learn more about the history and strength of Duke Basketball – 5-time National Champs.

 In 1999, Sports Illustrated rated Cameron Indoor Stadium fourth on a list of the top 20 sporting venues in the world in the 20th Century, and USA Today referred to it as “the toughest road game in the nation.”

 - Hours: 10.00am – 4.00pm daily

 - Address: 306 Towerview Rd Schwartz-Butters Athletic Center, Durham, NC 27710

 Duke Chapel on West Campus is an example of neo-Gothic architecture and is an awe-inspiring structure that inspires a sense of wonder.